szirazs/acijson2doc/README.md

 # acijson2doc
-Create word documentation from Cisco ACI json based configuration
+Create word documentation from Cisco ACI json based configuration using python

 akes an input json config of a tenant, that can be obtained by "Saving as"  from the APIC GUI.
 It produces a docx document with drawings ans supporting text for: